vuejs/petite-vue/README.md

 # petite-vue

-`petite-vue` is an alternative distribution of Vue optimized for progressive enhancement.
-It provides the same template syntax and reactivity mental model with standard Vue.
-However, it is specifically optimized for "sprinkling" small amount of interactions on an existing HTML page rendered by a server framework.
-See more details in [how it differs from standard Vue](#comparison-with-standard-vue).
+`petite-vue` is an alternative distribution of [Vue](https://vuejs.org) optimized for [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).
+It provides the same template syntax and reactivity mental model as standard Vue.
+However, it is specifically optimized for "sprinkling" a small amount of interactions on an existing HTML page rendered by a server framework.
+See more details on [how it differs from standard Vue](#comparison-with-standard-vue).

 - Only ~6kb
 - Vue-compatible template syntax